Hostels are quite safe, despite the questionable reputation they may still carry.

 To find the best hostel for you, do diligent research.
 Take advantage of these three resources:

 1. Read customer reviews.
 Begin with Hostel World, which has millions of reviews of the 33,000+ properties they have listed.
 Cross-check other sites like TripAdvisor or Booking.com, too.
-I like TripAdvisor because customers often share their own photos, which give a more realistic take on the shape the hostel is in, such as moldy ceilings, dirty bathrooms or kitchens, and other unsafe conditions.
+I like TripAdvisor because customers often share their photos, which give a more realistic take on the hostel’s shape, such as moldy ceilings, dirty bathrooms or kitchens, and other unsafe conditions.

 I should have run for the hills when I saw the website for the worst hostel I stayed at in New Zealand (see the story below).
 It was a single webpage, totally disorganized, outdated, and riddled with spelling and grammar mistakes.
 It makes me wonder if they don’t care enough to have a professional, up-to-date website, do they care enough about my safety and needs as a guest?